Violent Colorado Women — 2019

 Thomas Czelatdko told police that “he was in fear of his life” during the encounter.

 Lisa Czelatdko served as a Colorado Springs city councilwoman from 2011-2013.
-She and her husband have been married 22 years and have four daughters.
+She and her husband were married 22 years and have four daughters.

 [EJF comment — Lisa's story illustrates once again a trend we've repeatedly seen since we began documenting these cases 20 years ago.
 Couples are happily, or at least stably married for 15-20 years, maybe some kids, then the wife goes off the deep end when she gets to be somewhere between age 35 and 50.
 Our research suggests this often occurs when the women reach perimenopause or have a hysterectomy.
 Fortunately, today hormone replacement therapy (HRT) or other treatments can usually alleviate the issue if only the women will admit and recognize they have the problem and that it isn't the fault of their husband or lover.
 Unfortunately, these cases commonly end up with one or both partners in jail, hardly the place or way to treat a natural problem of aging.]